Synopsys (NASDAQ:SNPS) Updates Q3 2021 Earnings Guidance

-Several brokerages have recently weighed in on SNPS.
-KeyCorp raised their price objective on Synopsys from $315.00 to $320.00 and gave the company an overweight rating in a report on Thursday, February 25th.
-Royal Bank of Canada raised their price objective on shares of Synopsys from $250.00 to $330.00 and gave the stock an outperform rating in a research report on Tuesday, February 16th.
-Rosenblatt Securities began coverage on shares of Synopsys in a report on Tuesday, June 1st.
-They set a buy rating and a $302.00 target price on the stock.
-Needham & Company LLC lifted their price objective on shares of Synopsys from $275.00 to $310.00 and gave the company a buy rating in a research note on Thursday, February 18th.
-Finally, DA Davidson boosted their target price on shares of Synopsys from $285.00 to $335.00 and gave the stock a buy rating in a research note on Thursday, February 18th.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and ten have assigned a buy rating to the company’s stock.
-The stock currently has a consensus rating of Buy and an average target price of $289.92.
+Several research firms recently weighed in on SNPS.
+Credit Suisse Group upped their price objective on shares of Synopsys from $265.00 to $300.00 and gave the stock an outperform rating in a report on Thursday, February 18th.
+KeyCorp upped their price target on shares of Synopsys from $315.00 to $320.00 and gave the company an overweight rating in a report on Thursday, February 25th.
+DA Davidson upped their price target on shares of Synopsys from $285.00 to $335.00 and gave the company a buy rating in a report on Thursday, February 18th.
+Needham & Company LLC upped their price target on shares of Synopsys from $275.00 to $310.00 and gave the company a buy rating in a report on Thursday, February 18th.
+Finally, Rosenblatt Securities started coverage on shares of Synopsys in a report on Tuesday, June 1st.
+They issued a buy rating and a $302.00 price target for the company.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and ten have issued a buy rating to the company’s stock.
+The stock has a consensus rating of Buy and a consensus target price of $289.92.

+Synopsys declared that its board has approved a share repurchase program on Thursday, June 17th that permits the company to repurchase $500.00 million in outstanding shares.
+This repurchase authorization permits the semiconductor company to buy up to 1.2% of its stock through open market purchases.
+Stock repurchase programs are usually a sign that the company’s board believes its stock is undervalued.

-In other news, insider John F. Runkel, Jr. sold 4,236 shares of Synopsys stock in a transaction that occurred on Wednesday, March 24th.
-The shares were sold at an average price of $238.00, for a total value of $1,008,168.00.
-Following the completion of the sale, the insider now directly owns 21,725 shares in the company, valued at $5,170,550.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, Director Chrysostomos L. Nikias sold 1,000 shares of the business’s stock in a transaction that occurred on Tuesday, May 25th.
-The shares were sold at an average price of $250.05, for a total transaction of $250,050.00.
-Following the sale, the director now owns 23,232 shares of the company’s stock, valued at $5,809,161.60.
+In related news, insider John F. Runkel, Jr. sold 4,236 shares of the stock in a transaction that occurred on Wednesday, March 24th.
+The stock was sold at an average price of $238.00, for a total value of $1,008,168.00.
+Following the transaction, the insider now owns 21,725 shares in the company, valued at $5,170,550.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, insider John F. Runkel, Jr. sold 4,237 shares of the stock in a transaction that occurred on Monday, June 14th.
+The stock was sold at an average price of $263.14, for a total value of $1,114,924.18.
+Following the completion of the transaction, the insider now owns 20,014 shares in the company, valued at approximately $5,266,483.96.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 53,752 shares of company stock valued at $13,022,679.
+Insiders sold 57,989 shares of company stock worth $14,137,603 in the last 90 days.
 1.56% of the stock is currently owned by corporate insiders.

 About Synopsys